TarteNouveau/Template-User-Testing/README.md

-# OctoBot for HR UAT
+# OctoBot Template for UAT
-User Testing Repo for OctoBot for HR - Enterprise Answers
+User Testing Repo Template for OctoBot